 HUD Earnest Money Deposit Notice to Licensees

-Last year, a licensee alerted the Commission to the fact that it had received notification from HUD, through its vendor, that an earnest money deposit was due immediately after the real estate transaction failed to close.
+A licensee alerted the Commission to the fact that they had received notification from HUD, through their vendor, that an earnest money deposit was due immediately after the real estate transaction failed to close.
 HUD’s request, and similar requests, presents a conundrum for licensees, who are forced to choose between either complying with the Real Estate Brokers Act and losing their status as a HUD-qualified real estate broker, or complying with HUD’s request and risking disciplinary action by the Commission.

 The Commission also recommends that brokers have policies and procedures in place to ensure that licensees advise clients or potential clients of the risk associated with entering into a contract of sale on a HUD-owned property.
 More specifically, it is recommended that licensees advise clients or potential clients of the fact that, except under limited circumstances, the buyer will lose the earnest money deposit for failure to close on the HUD-owned property.
 It is recommended that this advice be separate and apart from the borrower’s written execution of HUD’s earnest money policy.
 It is in the buyer’s best interest to receive this notice from the licensee prior to entering into a contract of sale on a HUD-owned property.